maxim-borisyak/dummy-agent/README.md

 ===========

 Dummy Python realisation of multi-agent toolkit.
-It designed to be similar to Akka as much as it possible in simple way.
+It is designed to be similar to Akka as much as it possible in simple way.

 There are only two basic objects: